oppia/oppia-web-developer-docs/Tutorial-Learn-how-to-make-a-backend-change-that-has-an-impact-on-server-data.md

 # Scenario

 In this tutorial, we will address an issue where the `user_bio` field in `UserSettingsModel` allows users to enter bios of unrestricted length.
-While this provided users with flexibility in expressing themselves, it has become necessary to enforce a length limit of 200 characters.
-This change ensures consistency and allows UI designers to reliably allocate space for displaying bios, improving the overall user experience.
+For the purposes of this tutorial, imagine that the technical team has decided to enforce a length limit of 200 characters for this field, in order to ensure consistency and allow UI designers to reliably allocate space for displaying bios.

 To implement this change, we need to modify the data model to restrict the bio length and write a migration job to ensure that existing user bios exceeding this limit are truncated accordingly.